steima/testkit/README.md

  - Unknown (not tested)
  - Negative and last test date
- - Postitive and last test date
+ - Positive and last test date

 Users are then able to "Tinder-swipe" through their friends list and by doing so marking whether they have met people from their social network in the past 14 days.
 As an alternative users can mark others as: